-Stage 1 – Finding a property you can afford
+Stage 1 – Find a property you can afford

 Before you start house-hunting, it’s a good idea to work out what you can afford to spend on buying a house or a flat and your monthly mortgage payments.

 Think about costs

-Consider how you will cope if your financial situation changes, or interest rates rise, and be careful not to overstretch yourself.
+Consider how you’ll cope if your financial situation changes, or interest rates rise, and be careful not to overstretch yourself.

-Remember your savings will have to cover not just the deposit, but expenses such as mortgage fees (typically anything between £0-£2000) and Stamp Duty on properties costing more than £125,000 in England and Northern Ireland.
+Remember, your savings will have to cover not just the deposit, but expenses such as mortgage fees (typically anything between £0-£2000) and Stamp Duty on properties costing more than £125,000 in England and Northern Ireland.
 In Wales, you will need to pay Land Transaction Tax on properties over £180,000.

 Choosing the right mortgage